jakeoung/ShapeFromProjections/README.md

 ## Usage

-For the simple example, please refer to `ctdr.ipynb` notebook.
+For the simple example, please refer to `ctdr_toy_example.ipynb` notebook.

 To run the code, go to `run` folder and type: